A perfect meal. What do you remember from that experience? The food? Who you were with?

 It’s possible to manipulate the sounds while eating to enhance the sensation of crispness or freshness, scientists call it ‘sonic seasoning.’
 Even, the noisy packaging of food it’s part of the gastrophysics research.

-At home, you can add sesame seeds to your salads, and croutons to your soup.
+At home, you can add sesame seeds to your salads, and croutons in your soup.

 Author Charles Spence